asofiaoliveira/srl_bert_pt/README.md

 pip install allennlp==1.2.2 allennlp_models==1.2.2
 ```

 Download the main branch of this repository.
-From the list of available models (see Table above), choose the one most indicated for your application (see [Choosing the best model](#choosing-the-best-model)) below for help choosing) and download the model using:
+From the list of available models (see Table above), choose the one most indicated for your application (see [Choosing the best model](#choosing-the-best-model) below for help) and download the model using:

 ```bash
 python get_model.py [model name]